The Tolerance Induction Program® (TIP)

 The Visit - Food Challenges

-During Food Challenge Visits, your child will come into the clinic for a monitored consumption of an allergen they have been sensitized to with previous dosing.
+During Food Challenge Visits, you will come into the clinic for a monitored consumption of an allergen you have been sensitized to with previous dosing.

-After each successful challenge, these foods will move from dosing into your child's maintenance plan.
-We will also introduce new conditioning foods to your child during these visits, adding new allergens into your at-home dosing plan.
+After each successful challenge, these foods will move from dosing into your maintenance plan.
+We will also introduce new conditioning foods to you during these visits, adding new allergens into your at-home dosing plan.

 Each treatment plan requires a different number of visits to complete all Food Challenges.
-There will be a period of weeks (depending on zone) between each visit for your child to complete their at-home dosing plan before the next challenge.
+There will be a period of weeks (depending on zone) between each visit for you to complete your at-home dosing plan before the next challenge.

 Who will my challenge be with?